jiajiaxie23/CSC-1232/README.md

 # CSC-1232
-Introduction to Program Design, c++
+Introduction to Program Design, c++ at Presbyterian College

 # Game for fun while taking this class